Lithuanian Air Lines: Fleet

 Lithuanian Air Lines operated two twin-engine Percival Q.6 Petrel aircraft, carrying 6 (in some sources - 5) passengers.
 The choice of an aircraft was based on the data of Deutsche Luft Hansa, showing 40% passenger load factor for 8-10 seater passenger planes on domestic German flights.

 The aircraft were registered as LY-SOA and LY-SOB and named after trans-Atlantic pilots, respectively Stepas Darius and Stasys Girėnas.
 The names were printed on the port side under cockpit's windows.

 Aircraft were used for commercial services on Kaunas Aleksotas – Palanga route as well as for government services.

 The aircraft were painted in overall aluminum dope livery with blue longitudinal line crossing the length of the fuselage.
-Company's name, plane's names and registration numbers were also in blue.
+Company's name, plane's names and registration numbers were also in light blue.

 Operation

 Air mail envelope No. 618, mailed with the first flight of Lithuanian Air Lines of 1939.

 Lithuanian Air Lines operated only during the summer season, offering twice daily services on the 1 hour-long Kaunas-Palanga service.
 Initially planned service Kaunas-Klaipėda (Rumpiškės airfield) had to be cancelled in March 1939, due to annexation of Klaipėda by the Nazi Germany.
 Instead a flight was re-routed to popular coastal resort of Palanga.

 After speedy improvements at Palanga airfield, which included building up a passenger terminal, office for airline staff and a radio station for communication with the planes in flight, the regular service on Kaunas–Palanga route was launched on 3 June 1939.
-The same year first international flight to Spilve airport in Riga (Latvia) was introduced.
+The same year first international flight to Spilve airport in Riga (Latvia) was tested.

 During 1938, a total of 34 revenue flights were made, 7,480 km flown, 31 passenger carried.

-During 1939, a total of 216 flights were made, 764 passengers, 3,546 kg of baggage and 3,476 of mail carried.
+During 1939, a total of 216 flights were made, 764 passengers, 3,546 kg of baggage and 3,476 kg of mail were carried.

 Post of Lithuania has introduced special stamp for the items mailed on the domestic air mail service; such numbered envelopes soon became numismatic rarity and an object of forgery.